zFlockiiDE/flocklobby/README.md

 <h2>🛡️ License:</h2>

-This project is licensed under the [CC BY-NC-ND 4.0](LICENSE.md) license.
+This project is licensed under the [CC BY-ND 4.0](LICENSE.md) license.

 <h2>💖 Like my work?</h2>